 Montreal hot dogs are also called “steamies”.
 It is a very common fast food in Quebec, especially in Montreal.
 It consists of sausage, plain chopped cabbage, mustard, and relish.
 Most of them do not have ketchup, so you have to order it separately if you want.

 There are 2 versions of Montreal hot dogs.
-Some people steam it and call it “steamé” or “stimé”.
-Others prefer grilling or toasting it.
-People call such hot dogs “toasté” or “toastie”.
+The steamed one goes by the name “steamé” or “stimé”.
+Others prefer grilling or toasting their hot dogs and call them “toasté” or “toastie”.
 However, the steamed version is cheaper and more common than the toasted version.

 If Montreal hot dogs are full of toppings, people call them “all-dressed hot dogs”.
 They are the tastiest version.

-Although the Canadian government has banned street food for 66 years, Montreal hot dogs are still very popular all around the country.
+Although the Canadian government has very strict regulations regarding street foods, Montreal hot dogs are still very popular all around the country.
 They are always available on street carts.

 Hamdog was invented in 2004 by Mark Anthony Murray, an Australian citizen.
 It features a split beef patty wrapped in a bread bun and topped with onion, tomatoes, lettuce, and pickles.